katur/dotfiles/osx_setup.md

 ```

 Add/move `~/.vimrc` file and `~/.vim` directory to
-`~/.homesick/repos/dotfiles/home`, then create the symlinks
+`~/.homesick/repos/dotfiles/home`, then create the homesick symlinks
 (do this right away, before ~/.vim is regenerated):

 ```